 While legal cannabis is expected to bring in an estimated $300 million of revenue in the first year, there are plenty of towns in New Jersey such as Wall, Old Bridge, Garfield, and others that are not receptive and have already banned cannabis from being sold or manufactured in their towns if and when it becomes legal.
 Other towns have decided to table, or postpone, their bills until after legislation is approved by the Governor.

-A few weeks ago Senator Ronald Rice introduced a bill to decriminalize cannabis in New Jersey.
+A few weeks ago Senator Ron Rice (D-Essex) introduced a bill to decriminalize cannabis in New Jersey.
 This bill would allow possession for under 10 grams of marijuana, a fine for up to 50 grams of marijuana, and up to six months in jail for amounts over 50 grams of the product.
 Additionally, there are numerous other bills for industrial hemp, medical marijuana, and adult-use of legal cannabis all at various stages of the legislative process in New Jersey.

 Will Cannabis Become Legal In New Jersey With All Of This Resistance?

-At a NJ Small & Minority Owned Business Symposium on Preparing For The Cannabis Industry, New Jersey Cannabusiness President Scott Rudder said, “This is going to be a lot harder than people thought.
+At an NJ Small & Minority Owned Business Symposium on Preparing For The Cannabis Industry, New Jersey Cannabusiness Association President Scott Rudder said, “This is going to be a lot harder than people thought.
 I am still trying to convince people that this is not an opioid.
 This is not a gateway drug.
 We are still having very basic conversations.”

 One thing that is known is that cities like Jersey City, Asbury Park, Atlantic City, and others are open and welcome to having a cannabis market in their cities and towns.